Polaritonic Bloch's Theorem beyond the Long-Wavelength Approximation

 The extension of Bloch's theorem to QED environments demonstrates that crystalline periodicity can persist under strong coupling, even beyond the LWA.
 This raises a natural question: how does the multimode structure of the cavity field affect the energetics of a crystal?
 In fact, in systems whose size is comparable to the spatial variation of the field, the continuum of the modes parallel to the mirrors surface, inherent to the open cavity, cannot be ignored and may introduce finite corrections to the energy.

-To illustrate this effect, we consider a prototypical model system: a two-dimensional crystal embedded in a Fabry–Pérot cavity with mirrors placed at $z=0$ and $L_{z}=0$.
+To illustrate this effect, we consider a model system: a two-dimensional crystal in a Fabry–Pérot cavity with mirrors placed at $z=0$ and $L_{z}=0$.
 This geometry confines photons along the cavity axis ($z$-axis) while remaining open in the plane of the material (plane $xy$) (Figure \ref{fig:Fig1}).

-We then decompose the quantized vector potential into two components:
+We then decompose the vector potential into two components:

-The first is a resonant term along the cavity axis which captures the dominant light-matter interaction.
-The second is an oblique component representing the infinite set of oblique modes $(\pm k_x, \pm k_y, \pm k_z)$ that share the $z$-component of the wave vector with the resonant mode $\pm k_z$ but differ in their in-plane components $(k_x, k_y)$ (see Supplementary Information S2 for details and Figure \ref{fig:Fig2}).
+The first is a resonant term along the cavity axis capturing the dominant light-matter interaction.
+The second is an oblique component representing the infinite set of oblique modes $(\pm k_x, \pm k_y, \pm k_z)$ that share the $z$-component of the wave vector with the resonant mode $\pm k_z$ but differ in their in-plane components $(k_x, k_y)$ (see Supplementary Text S2.1. and Figure \ref{fig:Fig2}).

 Because the cavity is open in the in-plane directions $x$ and $y$, the oblique modes are treated in the limit of infinite in-plane extension ($L_{x} \xrightarrow{}+\infty$; $L_{y} \xrightarrow{}+\infty$), effectively forming a continuous spectrum.